Monroeville sweeps New London in FC match

 Scoring two-point conversions for the Truckers included Carson Bauman (2), Sam Battles (2), Jamyis Williams, Andrew Olaniyan and Traczek.

 On defense, Drew Shope (35 yards) and Seth Bogner (50 yards) each returned interceptions for TDs, while Jesse Harris also intercepted a pass.
-Shope finished with four sacks and a fumble recovery, whiel Cameron Smith and Dalton Steffanni each added a sack.
+Shope finished with four sacks and a fumble recovery.
+Cameron Smith and Dalton Steffanni each added a sack.

 ATHLETICS